I love sharing hair tips with others. It's amazing the difference a good hair day can make!

-Heart: Heart shaped faces are similar to an oval.
-They have wide cheek bones and forehead, and a narrow chin.
+- Heart: Heart-shaped faces are similar to oval ones.
+They have wide cheekbones and forehead, and a narrow chin.
 The chin tapers to a smaller point than in an oval though.

-Square: Like a round face, your face is about as wide as it is long.
-Cheek bones, forehead, and jawline measurements are about the same.
-The biggest factor in a square face shape is the jawline is very angular and squared.
+- Square: Like a round face, your face is about as wide as it is long.
+Cheekbones, forehead, and jawline measurements are about the same.
+The biggest factor in a square face shape is that the jawline is very angular and squared.

 You can find several actresses with your face shape and hair type until you find one with a style you like and want to try.
 Another thing to look at when looking at a style match is facial features.
 I love Meg Ryan's short shag from back in the day, but my facial features aren't as cute as hers (i.e., my nose), so I try to stick with longer styles to soften that particular feature.

 Layering is a good way to make your best features stand out.
 If people say you have a nice smile, get face-framing layers starting at mouth level.
 If you get compliments on your eyes, try some bangs to add emphasis there.
 After you find some styles you like, you can look for variations of those styles in different hairstyle finders online for even more choices.